hotwax/oms-documentation/Plugins/Convert JavaScript objects to query strings.md

 The qs package is a useful tool for serializing JavaScript objects into query strings and parsing query strings back into objects.
 By incorporating this package, you can easily format and handle query parameters in URLs within your JavaScript applications.

 For advanced usage and further customization options, consult the official documentation and API reference provided by the qs package.

+Note: Please check the compatibility of the package version with the app.